keymanapp/help.keyman.com/developer/17.0/context/kmc.md

 ```

 kmc does more than just compile keyboards.
 It builds packages, lexical models,
-projects, keyboards, windows installers, and more.
+projects, keyboards, Windows installers, and more.
 It provides analysis tools
 for keyboard data.

 kmc will be extended to generate new keyboard and lexical model projects,